alpeykov/selenium-nunit/README.md

    - Expected Outcome: Displays a message indicating no items found, and the "Add Food" button is visible.

 7. **Logout**
-   - Description: Logout from the current user.
+   - Description: Logs out from the current user session.
-   - Expected Outcome: User is logged out.
+   - Expected Outcome: The user is successfully logged out, and login/signup buttons are displayed.

 8. **Login**
    - Description: Logs in with the recently created user.
-   - Expected Outcome: The user is successfully logged in.
+   - Expected Outcome: The user is successfully logged in, and functionalities like adding food and logout are available.